-In the second part of the analysis, referral and engagement rates of consumers from historically underserved groups were compared to the total population.
-In the context of this evaluation, historically underserved groups included homeless individuals, African American and Latinx individuals, and individuals who report a history of interaction with the criminal justice system.
+In the first part of the summative evaluation, referral, and engagement rates of consumers from historically underserved groups were compared to the total population.
+In the context of this evaluation, historically underserved groups included homeless individuals, Black, and Latinx individuals.
 Engagement was defined as the consumer attending the first session of the program, with plans made to receive ongoing care.
 To evaluate the efforts to engage underserved populations, the total proportion of individuals that identify as belonging to each of these groups were reported.
-With regards to race/ethnicity, this was compared to population rate and the service utilization rate at SJCBHS, based on the assumption the behavioral health needs across the different racial and ethnic groups would be broadly consistent.
-To evaluate efforts to engage individuals from these underserved groups into different components of care, engagement rates of each subgroup were compared to the remaining population using Chi-square tests.
+With regards to race and ethnicity, this was compared to population rate and the service utilization rate at SJCBHS, based on the assumption that the behavioral health needs across the different racial and ethnic groups would be broadly consistent.
+To evaluate efforts to engage individuals from these underserved groups into different components of care, engagement rates of each sub-group were compared to the remaining population using Chi-square tests.

-Analysis of behavioral healthcare service utilization among underserved populations was accomplished by examining the demographics of the client population, including the share of clients in mental health treatment and SUD counseling for at least six months.
+Analysis of behavioral healthcare service utilization among underserved populations was accomplished by examining the demographics of the consumer population, including the share of consumers in mental health treatment and SUD counseling for at least six months.
 We assessed the utilization of services by underserved groups by comparing the Homeward Bound Initiative's service utilization by race and ethnicity to their respective rates within the general population.

-Analysis of reconviction among clients with a criminal justice history focuses on the share of persons with a criminal justice history among all clients over time, the reconviction rate at 12 and 24 months from enrollment.
+Analysis of reconviction among clients with a criminal justice history focuses on the share of persons with a criminal justice history among all clients over time, and the reconviction rate at 12 and 24 months from enrollment.